 - Add dry ingredients to wet ingredients and stir only to combine.
 Fold in apples.

 - Pour into greased Bouchon molds or cupcake or muffin tins.

 - Bake at 350 degrees for 15-20 minutes, or until a toothpick comes out clean.

 - For the topping, brown the butter over medium heat in a small pot until golden brown, nutty and fragrant.
 Combine sugar and cinnamon in bowl.

 - Shake Bouchons or muffins out of the tins while still hot.

-- Dip muffins tops and sides in brown butter, then into the sugar-cinnamon mix.
+- Dip or brush muffins tops and sides with brown butter, then roll into the sugar-cinnamon mix.

 - Let cool.